Pharmacist: United States

-In 2014 the United States Bureau of Labor Statistics revealed that there were 297,100 American pharmacist jobs.
-By 2024 that number is projected to grow by 3%.
+In 2014, the United States Bureau of Labor Statistics revealed that there were 297,100 American pharmacist jobs.
+By 2024 that number was projected to grow by 3%.
 The majority (65%) of those pharmacists work in retail settings, mostly as salaried employees but some as self-employed owners.
 About 22% work in hospitals, and the rest mainly in mail-order or Internet pharmacies, pharmaceutical wholesalers, practices of physicians, and the Federal Government.

 All graduating pharmacists must now obtain the Doctor of Pharmacy (Pharm.D.) degree before they are eligible to sit for the North American Pharmacist Licensure Examination (NAPLEX) to enter into pharmacy practice.
 In addition, pharmacists are subject to state-level jurisprudence exams in order to practice from state to state.

 Pharmacy School Accreditation

 The Accreditation Council for Pharmacy Education (ACPE) has operated since 1932 as the accrediting body for schools of pharmacy in the United States.
 The mission of ACPE is "To assure and advance excellence in education for the profession of pharmacy".
 ACPE is recognized for the accreditation of professional degree programs by the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).
 Since 1975, ACPE has also been the accrediting body for continuing pharmacy education.
 The ACPE board of directors are appointed by the American Association of Colleges of Pharmacy (AACP), the American Pharmacists Association (APhA), the National Association of Boards of Pharmacy (NABP) (three appointments each), and the American Council on Education (one appointment).
 To obtain licensure in the United States, applicants for the North American Pharmacist Licensure Examination (NAPLEX) must graduate from an ACPE accredited school of pharmacy.
 ACPE publishes standards that schools of pharmacy must comply with to gain accreditation.

 A Pharmacy school pursuing accreditation must first apply and be granted Pre-candidate status.
 These schools have met all the requirements for accreditation, but have not yet enrolled any students.
 This status indicates that the school of pharmacy has developed its program in accordance with the ACPE standards and guidelines.
 Once a school has enrolled students, but has not yet had a graduating class, they may be granted Candidate status.
 The expectations of a Candidate program are that they continue to mature in accordance with stated plans.
 The graduates of a Candidate program are the same as those of fully accredited programs.
 Full accreditation is granted to a program once they have demonstrated they comply with the standards set forth by ACPE.

 The customary review cycle for established accredited programs is six years, whereas for programs achieving their initial accreditation this cycle is two years.
 These are comprehensive on-site evaluations of the programs.
 Additional evaluations may be conducted at the discretion of ACPE in the interim between comprehensive evaluations.